heutelbeck/sapl-policy-engine/sapl-documentation/2_5_CombiningAlgorithms.md

 This denies access unless a policy explicitly permits, deny votes cannot be overridden, and missing policies result in denial.
 For PDP-level configuration, this is the recommended default.
 Deviations should be justified by specific application requirements.

-{: .warning }
+{: .info }
-> The PDP-level combining algorithm is a mandatory configuration.
-Without one, the PDP returns `INDETERMINATE` for every subscription.
+> When no PDP-level combining algorithm is configured, the default is `priority deny or deny errors propagate`.
+This denies by default and propagates errors so that misconfigurations fail visibly.
 See [PDP Configuration](../2_2_PDPConfiguration/) for details.

 For other scenarios: